 Alternatively, you can hike to Colomitos or Las Animas, which are by far the best beaches in Puerto Vallarta.

-There you can find beautiful artwork by important national and international artists, remarkable paintings, exceptional sculptures, fine ceramics, and jewelry.
+There you can find beautiful artwork by influential national and international artists, remarkable paintings, exceptional sculptures, fine ceramics, and jewelry.

 Over the last few years, dozens of colorful murals have been painted throughout Centro and Zona Romantica.
 Spend a few hours admiring the work and snapping some Insta-worthy pics!

-Watch the Fireworks
+Watch the fireworks

-Every night you can see a show of fireworks over the ocean that come from the Pirate Ship.
+Every night you can see a show of fireworks over the ocean that comes from the Pirate Ship.
 While the ship is not free to get on, the fireworks they put off every night are free to watch.

-The fireworks don’t happen at the same time every night but usually go off between 9:30–10:30 pm.
+The fireworks don’t happen at the same time every night but usually, go off between 9:30–10:30 pm.
 The fireworks happen over the water, so stop anywhere on the Malecon to admire them or from one of Puerto Vallarta’s many rooftop bars.

-Explore the Markets
+Explore the markets

-One place you’ll definitely want to check out while visiting Puerto Vallarta is Isla Rio Cuale, a traffic-free sand island between Centro and Zone Romantica where you can find shaded trees, riverside restaurants, cafes, and a flea market selling everything you could ever want.
+One place you’ll want to check out while visiting Puerto Vallarta is Isla Rio Cuale, a traffic-free sand island between Centro and Zone Romantica where you can find shaded trees, riverside restaurants, cafes, and a flea market selling everything you could ever want.

 Another market worth checking out in Puerto Vallarta is the Old Town Farmer’s Market which happens every Saturday at Lázaro Cárdenas Park.
 There you can find local produce, handicrafts, and delicious snacks.

-Free Walking Tour Puerto Vallarta
+Free walking tour Puerto Vallarta